larromba/swift-mockable/README.md

   // returns yes if function was invoked func isInvoked<T: StringRawRepresentable>(_ name: T) -> Bool

-  // returns the number of times a function was invoked func count<T: StringRawRepresentable>(_ name: T) -> Int
+  // the number of times a function was invoked func count<T: StringRawRepresentable>(_ name: T) -> Int

-  // returns all functions invoked func all() -> [Invocation]
+  // all functions invoked
+  func all() -> [Invocation]

-  // returns all functions of a given name invoked func find<T: StringRawRepresentable>(_ name: T) -> [Invocation]
+  // all functions invoked of a given name func find<T: StringRawRepresentable>(_ name: T) -> [Invocation]

-  // returns a parameter of a given name from a function. you must cast it to the expected type func find<T: StringRawRepresentable, U: StringRawRepresentable>(parameter: T, inFunction name: U) -> Any?
+  // gets a parameter that was passed to a function. you must cast it to the expected type func find<T: StringRawRepresentable, U: StringRawRepresentable>(parameter: T, inFunction name: U) -> Any?
 }